ahansson/hgrid-css/README.md

 @import 'https://cdn.domain.com/dist/hgrid.min.css';
 ```

-For detailed information on how to integrate **hgrid** in your frontend framework, please refer to [the documentation](https://hgrid.io/documentation/integrate/).
+For detailed information on how to integrate **hgrid** in your frontend framework as `scss`, please refer to [the documentation](https://hgrid.io/documentation/integrate/).

 ## Local development